 In the spring of 2017, we visited the Swiss canton of Ticino for the first time.
 We were immediately charmed and we love coming back.
 And we are not the only ones enchanted by the Canton of Ticino and want to explore it.
 The articles about our trips and adventures in Canton Ticino are among the most read on my blog.
 No wonder: Ticino beckons for its novel charm and Mediterranean flair while retaining a sense of Swiss order and organization.

-That’s why I decided to take the best of my blog and create a detailed four-day itinerary for the popular Lugano area on the shores of the eponymous lake, which will be a helpful tool for first-timers who literally “don’t know where to jump first”.
+That’s why I decided to take the best of my blog and create a detailed four-day itinerary for the popular Ascona-Locarno area on the shores of Lake Maggiore, which will be a helpful tool for first-timers who literally “don’t know where to jump first”.
 The itinerary is designed to satisfy both active tourists and those who like to sit on the terrace of a restaurant with a glass of Aperol and watch the bustle around.
 The itinerary includes a day-by-day itinerary, tips on accommodation and restaurants, as well as details on tourist attractions.